Marceillo/my-list/README.md

 ### Existing Features

 - Favicon is a picture of a list to indicate this is a to-do list.
+- Users can add their text to the list and delete and check this.
+- Local storage is used for this site to keep the text after exiting the browser.
+- CSS styling
+- Plain HTML code

 #### Javascript adding new tasks to the list.